It’s always Physical Therapy Month for this PTA at Naval Hospital Bremerton

 |0

-This work, It’s always Physical Therapy Month for this PTA at Naval Hospital Bremerton, by PO2 Jennifer Benedict, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, It’s always Physical Therapy Month for this PTA at Naval Hospital Bremerton, by Douglas Stutz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-It’s always Physical Therapy Month for this PTA at Naval Hospital Bremerton